isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 ## Shaping the Cache

-Our first order of business is to find a means of describing our desired memoization strategy, which in turn means to find a way of describing the data type we will use to cache results.[^cite-conal] The data structures we end up building will all turn out to generalize *tries,* which is more commonly thought-of as a structure for representing collections of strings.
+Our first order of business is to find a means of describing our desired memoization strategy, which in turn we will use to generate the data type we will use to cache results.[^cite-conal] The data structures we end up building will all turn out to generalize *tries,* which is more commonly thought-of as a structure for representing collections of strings.
 We will leave the formal connection to tries unexplored in this text, but use the terminology interchangeably.

 [^cite-conal]: Generating classes of algorithms giving a "factoring" of the